 NOAH – A Second Life in Wrestling for Mitsuharu Misawa

 When Giant Baba died on January 1st, 1999, Misawa succeeded him as company president because of his rank, only to be removed on May 28th, 2000, after Misawa was in disagreement with Baba’s widow Motoko over the direction of the company.
 One month later, on June 13th, Misawa led a mass exodus, leaving AJPW without a roster, establishing a promotion of his own named Pro Wrestling NOAH.

-In 2002, Pro Wrestling NOAH began gaining momentum after Misawa defeated Yoshihiro Takayama, who had reached his peak in stardom after facing Don Frye in a Pride show.
+In 2002, Pro Wrestling NOAH began gaining momentum after Misawa defeated Yoshihiro Takayama, who reached his peak in stardom after facing Don Frye in a Pride show.
 NOAH’s prime years were from 2003-2005 with Misawa’s rivalry with Kenta Kobashi, helping a great deal.
-Kobashi and Misawa would yield "Match of the Year" credits in 1999, 2000, and 2003 by The Wrestling Observer Newsletter.
-NOAH also had an inter-promotional feud with AJPW and would tour other countries like Germany, the United Kingdom, and the United States working with Pro Wrestling IRON in California.
+Kobashi and Misawa achieved "Match of the Year" in 1998, 1999, and 2003 in The Wrestling Observer Newsletter.
+NOAH also had an inter-promotional feud with AJPW and toured other countries like Germany, the United Kingdom, and even the United States where they worked with Pro Wrestling IRON in California.